 Life is hard with an ADHD-style nervous system.
 If you are over-aroused and disorganized most of the time, you may not always enjoy neurotypical people in a neurotypical world.
 Symptom treatment is hard work that’s best started early — before bad habits and low self-esteem set in.
 The earlier we recognize attention deficit disorder (ADHD or ADD) symptoms, and respond accordingly, the better for everyone.

-The treatment tools that work for an ADHD-style nervous system are comparatively easy to acquire.
-It is hard, though, to undo the years of harsh and unhelpful feedback to which a person with ADHD has been exposed.
+Treating ADHD is far from impossible.
+It is more than a little difficult, though, to undo the years of harsh and unhelpful feedback that too many people with ADHD endure.
 It is equally hard to undo adjustments and habits that a person has built up over a lifetime to compensate for a nervous system that plays by different rules.

 So here is a treatment plan based on how people with ADHD think, feel, and live.
-One caution: ADHD treatment is at high risk to fail unless a trusted significant other is involved — and stays involved — from the beginning.
+One caution: ADHD treatment is at high risk for failure unless a trusted significant other is involved — and stays involved — from the beginning.
 For at least the first year, the motivation for treatment and the ability to see the benefits will reside primarily in someone other than the patient.

-I have been amazed that some people with ADHD and co-existing conditions grow up to be fully functioning adults.
-They are successful in their jobs and have strong relationships.
+Why is it that some people with ADHD and co-existing conditions grow up to become wild successes?
+They are excel professionally and have strong relationships.
 They raise healthy, resilient children (half of whom also have ADHD-style nervous systems).
 What is it about them and their upbringing that helped them become happy, loving adults?